Install Chrome Extension Chrome Extension

 Octavia (AGU, 2001–2010) — Be Careful: Oil sludge blocking oil pump strainer, Replace timing belt and water pump early, K03 turbocharger damaged by oil sludge.
 Power: 150 PS.

-Octavia (BLF, 2004–2008) — Be Careful: High-pressure pump cam follower worn, Intake valve carbon build-up, Elevated oil consumption due to piston rings.
+Octavia (BLF, 2004–2008) — Be Careful: Intake valve carbon build-up, High-pressure pump cam follower worn, Elevated oil consumption due to piston rings.
 Power: 150 PS.

 Octavia (CBZB, 2009–2013) — Stay Away!: Timing chain elongation and chain tensioner, Turbocharger seizure (first generation), Elevated oil consumption.
 Power: 105 PS.